enriquegrodrigo/spark-crowd/examples/README.md

 | 0       | 0.84 | 0.75 | 0.42 | ... | 0.58 |
 | 1       | ...  | ...  | ...  | ... | ...  |

-- *type*-ann: a Dataset with type `BinaryAnnotation`, `MulticlassAnnotation` or `RealAnnotation` depending on the dataset type.
+- *type*-ann: a data set with type `BinaryAnnotation`, `MulticlassAnnotation` or `RealAnnotation` depending on the data set type.
 - *type*-gt: The ground truth for the example.
 Normally we won't have this information, as the data is generated, we can use the ground truth for comparisons.

-For all the datasets, we have use 6 good annotators and 4 bad annotators.
+For all the data sets, we have use 6 good annotators and 4 bad annotators.
 For each of the types, this means:

 - **Binary**:
   - A good annotator has 80% chance of classifying correctly either when the true class is 0 or 1: